kimberleejohnson/webdb-i-challenge/queries.md

 ## STRETCH PROBLEMS START HERE ##

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
--- SELECT * from Orders
 SELECT CustomerName, COUNT(Orders.CustomerID) AS TotalOrderQuantity FROM Customers join Orders on (Orders.CustomerID = Customers.CustomerID)
 group by Orders.CustomerID

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
+SELECT CustomerName, COUNT(Orders.CustomerID) AS TotalOrderQuantity FROM Customers join Orders on (Orders.CustomerID = Customers.CustomerID)
+GROUP BY Orders.CustomerID
+ORDER BY TotalOrderQuantity desc

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.